florew1234/auth-api/README.md

  );

      or
-     run the migration file with these scripts at the project root if you're using zsh:
+     run the migration file with these scripts at the project root if you`'`re using zsh:
 ./scripts/createMigration.zsh users : to create the migration file.
 Adapt the contents of the file to include this query:
  CREATE TABLE users (
  id INT AUTO_INCREMENT PRIMARY KEY,